Innovation Challenges

 Energy & Chemicals, Infrastructure, Marine & Offshore, Sea Transport, Sustainable Energy

-Advario is a leading, independent liquid and gas logistics provider with over 50 years of heritage in operating industrial storage terminals.
-In Singapore, it operates four sites on Jurong Island and is a major player in liquid storage logistics, handling various products, including chemicals, gases, fuels, and new energy products.
-To find alternatives to the limited available land for harnessing solar energy in Singapore, Advario is exploring the utilisation of sea spaces, where solar panels may be deployed and float on the sea surface.
+To find alternatives to the limited land for harnessing solar energy in Singapore, Advario is exploring the utilisation of sea spaces, where solar panels may be deployed and float on the sea surface.
 Floating solar, or Floating Photovoltaics (FPV), is a relatively new mode for capturing solar energy in Singapore that offers great potential for renewable energy.
+Currently there are only a few operational FPV sites around the island city.

-Currently there are only a few operational FPV sites around the island city, and the deployment of FPV is only at the beginning of its journey to realising its full potential.
 Advario believes that a collaborative approach is a necessary and key ingredient to accelerate the adoption of FPV in Singapore, which is highly urbanised and has one of the busiest sea lanes in the world.
 This leads to challenges, such as needing to design FPV systems to safely function within tight live operating spaces, and uncertainties, like those that arise when coordinating with multiple stakeholders.
+Advario appreciates that this gives cause to specific pain points that hinder the wider adoption of FPV in Singapore, which it would like to help the industry solve by leading this challenge of deploying FPV systems at its dead sea spaces around their terminals on Jurong Island, to bring benefit to the industry and Singapore at large, and contribute towards Jurong Island’s and Singapore’s GHG emissions reduction targets.

 Advario aims to streamline the installation, inspection, and repair processes for FPV platforms, while developing a scalable, robust framework.
 This framework should: